rynoliphant/morphct_spring_2024_research/README.md

 ## Inputs ##

 * After setup, MorphCT requires the input molecular system (atomistic), and atomic indices of the chromophore (can be obtained via SMARTS matching).
-* An example is provided for the user in `morphct/examples/morphct-workflow.ipynb`.
+* Jupyter notebook examples are provided for the user in `morphct/examples`.